 Graduated License Program

-If you are between 14 1/2 and 17 and want to earn a driver's license, the State of Idaho requires you to start by getting a Supervised Instruction Permit (SIP) and completing an approved driver training program.
+If you are under 17 years old and want to earn a driver's license, the State of Idaho requires you to start by getting a Supervised Instruction Permit (SIP) and completing an approved driver training program.
 You must also comply with all requirements detailed by the Graduated Driver License (GDL) Program.

-The program requires you to make it through a six-month, violation-free supervised instruction period successfully, while you also must:
+The program requires you to make it through a 6 month, violation-free supervised instruction period successfully, while you also must:

 - Have a supervising driver accompany you who is at least 21 years old and who also holds a valid driver's license.
 He/she must be seated beside you, in the passenger seat, alone.
 All other passengers must sit in the back.